cswclui/katacoda-scenarios-1/12factor-001/step07.md

 `/root/12factor`

-If you are not in that working director, execute the following command: `cd /root/12factor`{{execute}}.
+If you are not in that working directory, execute the following command: `cd /root/12factor`{{execute}}.

 **Step 2:** Start the Pinger web server